Wendron: History

 The parish of Wendron was part of the Hundred of Kerrier and was originally bounded by the parishes of Illogan, Gwennap, Stithians, Constantine, Mawgan-in-Meneage, Gunwalloe, Sithney and Crowan.
-Until the mid 19th-century the parish of Wendron included the town of Helston and what are now the parishes of Carnmenellis and Pencoys.
+Until the mid-19th century the parish of Wendron included the town of Helston and what are now the parishes of Carnmenellis and Pencoys.
 The parish of Carnmenellis was created in 1846; Helston in 1848; and Pencoys in 1881.

 Before 1284 Edmund, Earl of Cornwall, gave the church of Wendron, with its chapels, to Rewley Abbey near Oxford.
 Before this it had belonged to the Earl's, Manor of Helston, which included the whole parish.
-The church is cruciform but was enlarged in the 15th-century and is a grade I listed building.
+The church is cruciform but was enlarged in the 15th century and is a grade I listed building.
 The church contains the brass of Warin Penhalluryk, rector of St Just, vicar of Wendron and Stithians, d.
 1535.
 The holy well of St Wendrona is at Trelill and nearby was her chapel, which was licensed in 1427, at about the same date as the well.
 At Degibna, on Loe Pool, was a chapel dedicated to St Degamanus.
 At Bodilly was a chapel of St Henry the Hermit (died 1120, feast day on 16 January).
 The Revd G. H. Doble served for almost twenty years as the vicar of Wendron (1925–1945).

 Arthur Langdon (1896) recorded the existence of seven stone crosses in the parish, including two at Merther Uny.
 The other crosses were in the churchyard, and at Boderwennack, Bodilly, Manhay-vean and Trenethick.
 There is also an early cross-slab in the church.

+A site below Wendron churchtown is recorded as being a Plen-an-gwary and used as a venue for Cornish wrestling.